Detention Center Sexual Abuse Survivors: You Are Not Alone. Get Help Now.

 Key Takeaways

-• California landlords have a legal duty to maintain safe, habitable rental properties and repair known hazards within a reasonable timeframe
+• California landlords have a legal duty to maintain safe, habitable rental properties and repair known hazards within a reasonable timeframe.

-• Tenants and visitors can hold landlords liable for injuries caused by negligent maintenance, code violations, or failure to warn about dangerous conditions
+• Tenants and visitors can hold landlords liable for injuries caused by negligent maintenance, code violations, or failure to warn about dangerous conditions.

-Understanding Landlord Duties Under California Law
+Landlord Duties Under California Law

 California Civil Code Section 1714 reinforces that property owners are responsible for injuries resulting from their failure to exercise reasonable care.
 Landlords cannot simply ignore deteriorating conditions or defer necessary repairs indefinitely.
 When a landlord knows—or should know—about a dangerous condition and fails to remedy it, they may be held liable for resulting injuries.